Biography: Sharon M. Friedman

 She is the co-author of Reporting on the Environment: A Handbook for Journalists, which has been translated into 19 languages, and the co-editor of two books--Communicating Uncertainty: Media Coverage of New and Controversial Science, and Scientists and Journalists: Reporting Science as News.
 She also has written numerous book chapters and journal and magazine articles.

-Friedman is a Fellow of the American Association for the Advancement of Science (AAAS) and of the Society of Risk Analysis (SRA).
+Friedman is a Fellow of both the American Association for the Advancement of Science (AAAS) and the Society of Risk Analysis (SRA).
+She was elected a member of the AAAS Council in 2014 and of the Committee on Council Affairs in 2015.
+She also has served as a member of the SRA Council and as Vice Chairperson of the Board of Trustees of the International Food Information Council Foundation.
 She is a member of the editorial board of the journal Science Communication.
-She recently was elected as a member of the AAAS Council and has served as a member of the SRA Council and as Vice Chairperson for the Board of Trustees of the International Food Information Council Foundation.
 At Lehigh, she was awarded an endowed Iacocca Professorship from 1992-2000, and was a co-recipient in 2006 of the Hillman Faculty Award for excellence in research, teaching and service.
 In 2009, she was one of five people worldwide to win the International Green Pen Award given by the Asia-Pacific Forum of Environmental Journalists.